AltBeacon/android-beacon-library/samples.md

         super.onCreate(savedInstanceState)
         setContentView(R.layout.activity_monitoring)

-        // TODO: Add code to obtain background location permission from user
+        // TODO: Add code to obtain permissions from user
-        // TODO: Add beaconParsers for any properietry beacon formats you wish to detect

         val beaconManager =  BeaconManager.getInstanceForApplication(this)
         // If you wish to detect a different type of beacon than AltBeacon, use a different beacon parser for that beacon type in the line below